Wooden spoon: Decor

 In the Philippines, giant wooden spoons and forks are traditionally hung in the dining room, framed, or placed inside a cabinet.
 Both are the most common traditional utensil pairing in the Philippines (as opposed to the knife and fork in western countries).
 Along with a painting or tapestry of the Last Supper, they some of the more ubiquitous decorations in Filipino houses.
 They are regarded as symbols of good health.

 Sporting culture

 In some regions, particularly British-influenced ones of the Commonwealth and the United States, the "wooden spoon" is a booby prize for the team or individual finishing a competition in last position.

 Corporal punishment

 The wooden spoon has been used by parents, predominantly mothers, in some cultures as an implement used for corporal punishment.
-Lately it has become a symbol of nostalgia as its actual use has become culturally unacceptable.
+In the 21st Century it has become a symbol of nostalgia is Western culture, as its actual use has become culturally unacceptable.